LinX64/AppsFact/README.md

 ### TODO

+- Fix the crash with Menu in `MainActivity`.
+- Fix the crash with no tracks in albums.
-- [ ] Using NetworkBoundResource for the other `Repository` functions.
+- Add more tests for the `ViewModel` and `Repository`.

-** The tests should be reviews after the changes I've made with States

-- [ ] Add/Improve Unit tests.
+- Add/Improve Unit tests.
-- [ ] Add more tests for ViewModel
-- [ ] Add more tests for UseCases
-- [ ] Improvement for the UseCases